How Many Years To Become a Doctor

 4-Year Graduate Entry Path in Europe

-There is an alternative option that is available for students who already have a Bachelor's Degree (preferably in biomedical or science-related fields): to enrol in a graduate entry medicine course.
+There is an alternative option available for students who already have a bachelor's degree (preferably in biomedical or science-related fields): to enrol in a graduate entry medicine course.

 These courses can recognise your previously studied subjects and will allow you to enter a 6-year undergraduate course at an earlier stage, shortening the overall time needed before you can go on to become a doctor.
 Currently, the top universities offering grad entry medicine in Europe are: